 Beginning teachers participate in the Resident Educator Mentorship Program to assist in their development.
-Structured observations and coaching by Teacher Leaders build new teachers' skills, giving them the intensive support they need to succeed.
-Additionally, our partnership with Teach For America provides collaborative and on-going support for those teachers who have joined DVLA as a TFA corp member.
+Structured observations and coaching by teacher leaders build new teachers' skills, giving them the intensive support they need to succeed.
+Additionally, our partnership with Teach For America (TFA) provides collaborative and ongoing support for those teachers who have joined DLADV as TFA corp members.

-- Teachers demonstrate commitment to the development of all students and work relentlessly to meet their needs. - Teachers establish a positive and inclusive environment that makes students feel valued, motivated, and supported in their learning. - Teachers plan intentionally and responsively to create quality instructional experiences for their students through the TBT process. - Teachers execute instructional experiences effectively and responsively to maximize student learning and understanding. - Teachers draw on their content and pedagogical knowledge to create multiple paths to student learning. - Teachers commit to continuous improvement of their professional practice and bring dignity to teaching because they are responsible for student learning and outcomes.
+- Teachers demonstrate commitment to the development of all students and work relentlessly to meet their needs. - Teachers establish a positive and inclusive environment that makes students feel valued, motivated, and supported in their learning. - Teachers plan intentionally and responsively to create high-quality instructional experiences for their students through the TBT process. - Teachers execute instructional experiences effectively and responsively to maximize student learning and understanding. - Teachers draw on their content and pedagogical knowledge to create multiple paths to student learning. - Teachers commit to continuous improvement of their professional practice and bring dignity to teaching because they are responsible for student learning and outcomes.